imzisy/direction/README.md

 # API Solution

-Build an API to calculate shortest driving path and estimated driving time to visit all specified locations, starting from the first in the list.
+An API to calculate shortest driving path and estimated driving time to visit all specified locations, starting from the first in the list.

 ## Getting Started